Table of Contents

 It is generally people engaged in business, who are required to deduct tax at source and comply with various provisions.
 However, even if you are not carrying on any business but are entering into any property transaction with a non-resident, you will have to comply with various procedures, with respect to the tax to be deducted from payments being made to such a non-resident, even for a single transaction.

 You are required to obtain a tax deduction account number (TAN), before you make any payment to the non-resident.
 Moreover, you will have to deduct the tax either at the time of credit or payment, whichever is earlier.
 The tax so deducted, has to be deposited to the credit of the central government within seven days from the end of the month in which the tax is deducted.
 You also have to submit a quarterly return in Form No 27Q within the specified time, as well as furnish a copy of the TDS certificate to the non-resident, within the specified time.
 There are stringent penalties for delays in filing of the quarterly returns, as well as delays in furnishing the TDS certificate to the payee.
 So, it is advisable to take the help of a professionally qualified person.

 In case the payment is required to be remitted outside India, the payer also will have to obtain a certificate from a chartered accountant, to be attached with the remittance application to the bank.
 However, no such certificate is required if the payment is being made to the non-resident ordinary account of the non-resident.

 In case of jointly owned property, where one or more owners are residents and the other/s are non-residents, you will have to comply with the relevant requirements, as applicable to the residents, as well as non-residents.

-(The writer is a tax and investment expert with 35 years’ experience)
+(The author is a tax and investment expert with 35 years’ experience)